ripplingsnake/Nobara-SteamOS-For-ROG-Ally/INSTALL INSTRUCTIONS.md

-After installed do any updates it has requested, There is and update option in applications that will update the whole system.
+After installed do any updates it has requested, There is a update option in applications that will update the whole system.

 ###############################################################

-To get your controller working Open Nobara package manager (Bottom left gold icon) and search for HnadyGCCS select it and apply.
-If you dont find it there open Konsole and Type or copy and paste the following-
+To get your controller working Open Nobara package manager (Bottom left gold icon) and search for HandyGCCS select it and apply.
+If you dont find it there, open Konsole and Type or copy and paste the following-

 sudo dnf install HandyGCCS

-it will ask you if you want to install clcik yes.
-Now your controls are working.
-After a reboot
+It will ask you if you want to install click yes.
+Now your controls are working, after a reboot

 #################################################################